 The referee must be familiar with the rules of every competition he or she works in.
-No matter what the referee's personal feelings may be about unfamiliar rules, they must be enforced if the referee accepts the assignment-unless so doing would compromise the referee's fundamental responsibility for the safety of the players.
+No matter what the referee's personal feelings may be about unfamiliar rules or rules which are apparently inconsistent with the Laws of the Game, they must be enforced if the referee accepts the assignment-unless so doing would compromise the referee's fundamental responsibility for the safety of the players.